project-oak/oak/docs/concepts.md

 - The Oak Node receives the data and performs the desired (and pre-determined) computation on top of them, and sends the results back to the client.

-The following sequence diagram shows a basic flow of requests between a client, the Oak Manager and an Oak Application.
+The following sequence diagram shows a basic flow of requests between a client and an Oak Application.

 <!-- From (Google-internal): http://go/sequencediagram/view/5170404486283264 -->
 <img src="images/BasicFlow.png" width="850">